charlstown/cookie-hub/README.md

 To create the project from the template you need to install cookiecutter and follow these instructions.

-## Requirements
+## Prerequisites

-Before installing Cookiecutter, please make sure you have the following installed on your machine:
+Before installing Cookiecutter, please make sure you have the following software installed on your machine:
 - [Python](https://www.python.org/downloads/)
 - [Pip](https://pip.pypa.io/en/stable/installation/)

-To check if Python is installed on a machine, open a terminal or command prompt like "git bash" and type:
+To check if Python is installed on a machine, open a terminal or command prompt like `git bash` and type:

 ```bash
 python --version